wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.05.0 =
+* Moved a form widget from Pro into the free version
 * Updated some templates with fields aligned in a row
 * Added option to display labels "hidden" instead of just none.
 This makes aligning fields in a row with only one label easier
 * Additional XHTML compliance for multiple forms on one